 Configure automated builds from GitHubEstimated reading time: 6 minutes

 If you’ve previously linked Docker Hub to your GitHub account, skip to Creating an Automated Build.

 Linking Docker Hub to a GitHub account

-Note: Automated Builds currently require read and write access since Docker Hub needs to set up a GitHub service hook.
-We have no choice here, this is how GitHub manages permissions.
+Note: Automated Builds currently require read and write access since Docker Hub needs to set up a GitHub webhook.
+We have no choice here – this is how GitHub manages permissions.
 We do guarantee nothing else is touched in your account.

 To set up an Automated Build of a repository on GitHub, you need to link Docker Hub to your GitHub account.
 This allows the registry to see your GitHub repositories.

 To add, remove or view your linked account, log in to your Docker Hub account.
 Select Settings > Linked Accounts & Services.